Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-15-AI-Driven-Enhancements-for-DIHM.md

 <h2> Research 1. <br> <a href="https://www.sciencedirect.com/science/article/pii/S0956566323001744">AI-based analysis of 3D position and orientation of a red blood cell (RBC) using a DIHM</a> </h2>

-Published as a co-first author, Biosensors and Bioelectronics (2023/06) As a lead author, I took charge of all aspects of the project.
+Published as a co-first author, Biosensors and Bioelectronics (2023/06)
+<br>As a lead author, I took charge of all aspects of the project.
 <br>

 Despite their completely different morphology and rheological properties, similar Hagen-Poiseuille flows are observed in the channel flow from both a spherical bead and a healthy human red blood cell.
 However, red blood cells with varying membrane rigidity exhibit distinctive tumbling motions under shear flow.
 Therefore, a deeper and more <strong>precise analysis of an object’s physical properties</strong> or flow phenomena in fluid mechanics <strong>can be achieved by observing its orientations</strong> rather than just the velocity fields.